Kiera Fong

 Co-founder, Board Member

-I am a senior at the Lakeside School and I am passionate about conducting machine learning research.
+I am a freshman at Stanford University and I am passionate about conducting machine learning research.
 My calling for creating Seattle Science Lab came from observing two aspects of the field I have devoted my high school to: a lack of diversity at science fairs and the high financial burden of accessing research opportunities.
 My goal is to broaden access to science opportunities in historically under-served areas of Seattle.

 Henry Jacqmotte